mclaughlinliam3/NetTracer3D/README.md

 While not related to NetTracer3D, if you want to use Cellpose3 (for which GPU-usage is somewhat obligatory) to help segment cells for any networks, you will also want to install pytorch here: https://pytorch.org/.
 Use the pytorch build menu on this webpage to find a pip install command that is compatible with Python and your CUDA version.

 This gui is built from the PyQt6 package and therefore may not function on dockers or virtual envs that are unable to support PyQt6 displays.

-For a (somewhat outdated) video tutorial on using the GUI: https://www.youtube.com/watch?v=cRatn5VTWDY

 NetTracer3D is free to use/fork for academic/nonprofit use so long as citation is provided, and is available for commercial use at a fee (see license file for information).